 DaaS: The customer tells their Account Manager (AM) they need 10 more desktops.
 The AM sends a quote for 10 more users.
 The customer signs the quote and the AM passes this on to provisioning and a couple days later, without escalations, the DaaS seats are there.
 Can it be done in a couple hours in a pinch?
 Sure, and we have many times.
 But the default process noted here is typical.

-Workspaces: IT logs into their portal and creates 10 users, along with their security permissions and applications access, instantly.
+Virtual Desktops: IT logs into their portal and creates 10 users, along with their security permissions and applications access, instantly.
 Resources for pushing out legacy applications or entire desktops are provisioned in minutes.
 The portal then reaches out to Office 365 and provisions their licenses … on the fly.
 Charges are automatically added to their monthly billing.
 Oh, and should you need to eliminate users, the same is true in reverse to deprovision.
 Net-net IT can add users, on their own, in a matter of minutes not days.
 Larger changes may require account management but for the most part, capacity planning can be done at your leisure instead of while under the gun to make a small change.